jonmbake/bootstrap3-contact-form/README.md

 To add or remove a field from the contact form:

 1. Add or remove the HTML element from the form (the *form-group*)
-2. If the field is optional then add the class 'optional' to the input in the element
+2. If the field is optional then add the class `.optional` to the input in the element
 3. Add or remove an entry from the `$fields_req` array (map) in *sendmail.php* (if the field is required the map entry's value must be true, otherwise false)

 ### Further Configuration
-The only configuration required is to change the MY_EMAIL constant in library/sendmail.php.
+* *Required* Change the MY_EMAIL constant in library/sendmail.php to the email address you want the contant form data to get submitted to.
 You can also change the email subject by editing EMAIL_SUBJECT.
+* By default required fields are appended with an asterisk.
+If you want to remove this feature, add the class `.no-asterisk` to the required input of the form group.

 ## Check It Out
 Demo: http://jonbake.com/demos/contact-form/